moe-nammas/movies-dashboard/README.md

 Employs SCSS for styling and layout
 Uses React Icons for icon components
-Includes a custom hook for managing movie data and filters Getting Started
+Includes a custom hook for managing movie data and filters
-Installation
-Clone the repository: git clone https://github.com/moe-nammas/movies-dashbaord.git Install dependencies: npm install or yarn install Start the development server: npm run dev or yarn dev Accessing the Application
-Open a web browser and navigate to http://localhost:3000 to access the application.

-Building and Serving the Application
-Build the application: npm run build or yarn build Serve the production build: npm run serve or yarn serve Troubleshooting
-If you encounter issues with dependencies, try running npm install or yarn install again.
-If the application fails to start, check the console for error messages and address any issues accordingly.
 Contributing
 Fork the repository and create a new branch for your feature or bug fix.
 Make changes and commit them with a descriptive commit message.